pingcap/docs/grafana-pd-dashboard.md

 - Handle transactions count: The rate at which etcd handles transactions
 - 99% Handle transactions duration: The transaction handling rate (P99)
-- 99% WAL fsync duration: The time consumed for writing WAL into the persistent storage (P99) | The value is less than `1s`
+- 99% WAL fsync duration: The time consumed for writing WAL into the persistent storage.
+It is less than `1s` (P99)
 - 99% Peer round trip time seconds: The network latency for etcd (P99) | The value is less than `1s`
 - etcd disk WAL fsync rate: The rate of writing WAL into the persistent storage
 - Raft term: The current term of Raft